This information was shared with us by a helpful reader and a former Bain consultant.

 1. Probably the toughest part of the application process is passing the initial screening process.
 As an example, a large Bain office would receive around 3000 applications and narrow it down to about 100 for the first interview.
 So you would have to be at the top 3% to even get the interview.

-These acceptance numbers are lower than what I’ve seen (around 5-10%) – but in a recession economy it won’t be far from the truth
+These acceptance numbers are lower than what we’ve seen (around 5-10%) – but in a recession economy it won’t be far from the truth

 2. In deciding who gets the interview, Bain has a points system for all applicants.
 Key categories include academic, work experience and extracurricular activities.
 Bain may be the only firm out of the Big 3 to use this method.
 Those with top academic marks but crappy work experience and extracurricular activities would still get interviews at McKinsey, for example.